 LOL: Nick Saban says Auburn 'probably' the best team Alabama has played all year

-TUSCALOOSA - Alabama head coach Nick Saban is laser-focused on his team's next opponent: Auburn.
-He's so concerned with beating their SEC West rival, in fact, that he seems to have developed a selective memory.
+TUSCALOOSA - Alabama head coach Nick Saban is laser-focused on his team's next opponent: #15 Auburn.
+He's so concerned with beating their SEC West rival, in fact, that he seems to have developed holes in his memory.

 This weekend will be a must-win for #5 Alabama, who could miss out on the College Football Playoffs for the first time since the current model's creation in 2014 if they lose another game.
 While previewing Saturday's meeting with the Auburn Tigers, Saban explained what makes this game so important despite the disparity in the teams' rankings.